Writers are totally, and probably literally, missing the point when they talk about ‘the stigma surrounding . . .’ something.

 The stigma of lazy language

 A stigma is a mark, with a negative connotation.
-So far, so good, especially in this case.
 If there were a stigma ‘surrounding’ you, you’d be laughing.
-It would have missed you altogether and you’d be clean.
+It would have missed you altogether and you’d be clean, free and clear.

-Lazy Language version: ‘It’s time to end the stigma surrounding mental health’.
-Note: ‘health’ is the wrong word here, too.
-Without an additional adjective (‘good’ or ‘poor’), mental health is generally accepted, by default, to be a positive]
+Third, as a side note, ‘health’ is the wrong word here, too.
+Without an additional adjective (‘good’ or ‘poor’), the term ‘mental health’ is generally accepted, by default, to be a positive.
+No stigma in sight.

 Focus on the centre